LeanBark/flaskDBProject/README.md

 - Each restaurant's menu item information (for all items listed in their respective menus)
 - Sales invoices for each restaurant in terms of the item from their menu that was sold

-This implementation was designed for use as an accessible back-end user interface for database access/maintenance
+This implementation was designed for use as an accessible back-end user interface for database access/maintenance.
+This allows views table to be made for basic cost and sales analysis.
+Future plans to include date values to invoice records.

 # Environment Setup